Jan. 3-8, 2017

 to compete as an amateur.

-- The top four men and four women finishers in the 2016 USBC Team USA Trials, based on ranking points, will earn automatic spots on Team USA 2016 while two additional men and two additional women will be selected by the National Selection Committee from the pool of players who compete at the 2016 Team Trials.
+- The top four men and four women finishers in the 2017 USBC Team USA Trials, based on ranking points, will earn automatic spots on Team USA 2017 while two additional men and two additional women will be selected by the National Selection Committee from the pool of players who compete at the 2017 Team USA Trials.
 The National Amateur champions also will earn a spot.
 If the champion already has earned a spot, that spot will be awarded to the next highest qualifier based on ranking points.

 The process for determining Team USA allows for the selection of the country's top professional bowlers while also granting the opportunity to any USBC member a chance to earn a spot.